qbead/qbeadWebsite/content/book/lightandcolor.md

 ### Electromagnetic Waves

 Finally, if visible light is part of the Electromagnetic Spectrum, what exactly is an electromagnetic wave?
 Electromagnetic waves are waves, like sound waves or ocean waves.
 Instead of traveling vibrations in the air or water, they are vibrations of … it is complicated.
-There are many metaphors we can use to describe the medium of electromagnetic waves.
+Their motion involve both an electric field and a magnetic field.
-Studying its inner workings has led to some of the greatest discoveries in Physics: general relativity and quantum mechanics.
+Studying the inner workings of electromagnetic waves has led to some of the greatest discoveries in Physics: general relativity and quantum mechanics.
-Instead of retracing the steps of physicists over two hundred years, we have focused on describing light, based on what we can measure about it, such as its wavelength.
+Instead of retracing the steps of physicists over two hundred years to discover the inner workings of electromagnetic waves, we have focused on describing light, based on what we can measure about it, such as its wavelength.

 ::: further-reading
 If you are interested in learning more topic related to electromagnetic waves, go to the lessons on [Electricity]() and [Magnetism](/magnetism).